Constellation-Labs/documentation-hub/validate/automated/nodectlAutorestart.md

 You can either `enable` or `disable` via the commands referenced.

 :::danger Warning
 **nodectl** is not a program that continuously runs on your Node (not including `auto_restart` which does run as a service.)
-On a reboot of your server or VPS, your `auto_restart` service will not enable until a `nodectl` command is executed
+On a reboot of your server or VPS, your `auto_restart` service will not enable until a `nodectl` command is executed which will trigger the `auto_restart` service to engage if enabled.
 :::

 10. Exit out of the configuration feature by pressing the <kbd>q</kbd> key.